Monica Kurth

+Monica Kurth (born 1950) is an American educator and politician.
+A member of the Democratic Party, she has served in the Iowa House of Representatives since 2017.

+Biography

-Kurth is from Davenport, Iowa.
+Kurth was born in 1950 in Cascade, Iowa, but is from Davenport, Iowa.
 She taught at Scott Community College.
 In 2017, she won a special election to the Iowa House of Representatives to fill the seat vacated by Jim Lykam for the 89th district.
 She subsequently won reelection in 2018 and 2020.
-In 2022 she ran and won in the 98th district.
+In 2022, she ran and won in the 98th district.
+She will not be seeking re-election at the end of her current term.
 She is a member of the Democratic Party.